rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+###### ps

+If you are a ROM developer and you use this script to generate a bootanimation, you could give credit to this page.;) like  thanks to [ github/rhythmcache ] for bootanimation creator script  or anything that u like

+---

+This is polite and encourages proper credit.

 ---
 [![Telegram](https://img.shields.io/badge/Telegram-Join%20Chat-blue?style=flat-square&logo=telegram)](https://t.me/ximistuffschat)